geekboi777/geekboi777/README.md

 - 👋 Hi, there.
 - 👀 I’m interested in Machine learning and data science.
-- 🌱 I’m currently learning Python & contributing in python
+- 🌱 I’m currently learning ML & contributing in python
 - 💞️ I’m looking to collaborate on verilog/python/ML projects

 <!---